 Known as Biscuit Rose de Reims or Champagne biscuits, these are traditional French biscuits invented in 1960.

-Pink champagne biscuits are best enjoyed being dunked in champagne, but they offer endless possibilities for ladyfinger desserts, from Chocolate Charlotte cake and Fraisier to crinkle cookies and tiramisu.
+Pink champagne biscuits are best enjoyed when dunked in champagne, but they offer endless possibilities for ladyfinger desserts, from Chocolate Charlotte cake and Fraisier to crinkle cookies and tiramisu.

-Champagne biscuits beautifully pair with lychee, like in this Lychee Cake and raspberries.
-So why not try to make tiramisu with pink biscuits and raspberries?
-Soak biscuits in cold coffee traditionally or in milk as a coffee-free option.
+Champagne biscuits beautifully pair with lychee, like in this Lychee Cake.
+So, why not try making tiramisu with pink biscuits?
+Traditionally, biscuits are soaked in cold coffee or milk, but this is a coffee-free option.

 A romantic tiramisu for two made with renowned Biscuits de Reims and served with bubbly champagne is best for your St. Valentine's Day.